Nederlandse Spoorwegen: Policy

 There is a delay refund scheme entitling passengers to a partial or full refund of the ticket price if a journey is delayed by half an hour or more.
 The scheme does not apply on short-distance journeys (tickets less than €2.30) and cases in which the delay is the result of planned cancellations that were announced some days in advance.
 Refunds are, in general, half the ticket price of a one-way trip after a delay of over 30 minutes, and the full ticket price after a delay of one hour or more.
 That applies to nearly all kinds of tickets.
 The refund is not considered monetary compensation for lost time but rather as a reduction in charges where poor service has been provided.
 The system has been improved for holders of some rail passes.
 Part of the cost of the scheme is paid by ProRail, since they are responsible for part of the delays.

 Tobacco smoking is prohibited both on trains and in stations.
 Smoking on trains has been prohibited since 2004, with smoking in stations permitted in designated smoking zones, until this too was disallowed in October 2020.

 Since June 2003, the sale of coffee, soft drinks, beer, sandwiches, candy, etc., has ceased aboard domestic trains.
 The increasing number of Servex convenience stores at railway stations and the relatively short duration of most train journeys in the Netherlands have lowered the demand for on-train services.
 In 2005, a much reduced in-train service of drinks and small snacks has been reintroduced on longer journeys.
 Now, the RailTender service primarily operates in the intercity trains on the trajectory between Utrecht and Zwolle/Eindhoven, Zwolle and Almere, 's-Hertogenbosch and Nijmegen, Apeldoorn and Amersfoort, Rotterdam and Breda/Roosendaal/Antwerp.

 Technological assistance for train staff

 Conductors have a smartphone with a timetable, fares information, and a separate card reader to read the OV-chipkaart.

 Train drivers use a tablet with an app called "TimTim" to save energy and keep up with the timetable.
-The train driver can also see other trains that are in front or behind his train.
+The train driver can also see other trains in front or behind their train.